Biktarvy® (BIC/FTC/TAF)

 101

-Three participants in the BIC/FTC/TAF group had HIV-1 RNA ≥50 c/mL, with 1 participant in each of the following categories: HIV-1 RNA ≥50 c/mL in the Week 48 window; treatment discontinued before Week 48 due to AE or death with last available HIV-1 RNA ≥50 c/mL; and treatment discontinued before Week 48 due to reasons other than lack of efficacy, AEs, or death (ex: investigator or participant decision, loss to follow-up, non-compliance with study drug, protocol violation, pregnancy, study termination by sponsor) with last available HIV-1 RNA ≥50 c/mL.
+Three participants in the BIC/FTC/TAF arm had HIV-1 RNA ≥50 c/mL, with 1 participant in each of the following categories: HIV-1 RNA ≥50 c/mL in the Week 48 window; treatment discontinued before Week 48 due to AE or death, with last available HIV1 RNA ≥50 c/mL; and treatment discontinued before Week 48 due to reasons other than lack of efficacy, AEs, or death, with last available HIV-1 RNA ≥50 c/mL.

-The mean change from baseline in CD4+ count at Week 48 was -31 cells/mm3 in participants who switched to BIC/FTC/TAF and +4 cells/mm3 in participants who stayed on DTG/ABC/3TC.
+The mean change in CD4+ count from baseline to Week 48 was 31 cells/mm3 in participants who switched to BIC/FTC/TAF and +4 cells/mm3 in participants who stayed on DTG/ABC/3TC.

-There was a significant difference in the number of all grade drug-related AEs between the two arms: 8% in the BIC/FTC/TAF arm and 16% in the DTG/ABC/3TC arm (P=0.006).
-The difference in incidence of drug-related AEs between the two arms was mainly a result of drug-related gastrointestinal AEs (ie, flatulence, nausea, and diarrhea) and neuropsychiatric (ie, abnormal dreams and insomnia) in the DTG/ABC/3TC arm (Table 6).
+Any-grade TRAEs were reported in 8% in the BIC/FTC/TAF arm and 16% in the DTG/ABC/3TC arm.
+The difference in the incidence of TRAEs between arms resulted mainly from drug-related gastrointestinal (ie, flatulence, nausea, and diarrhea) and neuropsychiatric (ie, abnormal dreams and insomnia) AEs in the DTG/ABC/3TC arm (Table 3).

 P-Value